 It’s interesting that Christmas tree trends often reflect fashion design with regard to colours and themes, so anything that you have seen as a strong trend on the catwalk or in interior design will be echoed in Christmas trees.
 This year that means rose gold is still very popular.
 Another twist on this will be rose gold mixed with gun metal grey echoing the grey interior theme which is has pervaded every bit of home furnishing for the last few years.

-New for this year, expect to see mixed metals making a statement.
+New for 2020, expect to see mixed metals making a statement.
 Think of pairing opulent metallics together.
 Try out different tones of gold, from old gold to yellow-gold, pale champagne, tungsten grey and silver all mixed together to get this effect.

 There will however, always be a place for ‘traditional’ trees with a colour palette of red, gold and green.
 Some 20 years ago when professional tree dressing became an established part of the corporate and hospitality season, all the top London hotels had very traditional trees with the red gold and green palette and lots of tartan ribbon tied on the trees as bows.